 If you don’t want to wait long for a flatbed, you can always request a tow truck with dollies.
 Dollies are essentially a platform with two heavy-duty wheels on each side.
 During a tow, your vehicle is lifted and dollies are placed under one set of wheels.
 The other set of wheels are lifted by the tow truck’s wrecker.
 This ensures your wheels don’t roll during the tow, and consequently your drivetrain won’t be damaged.
 Because of their compact nature, most regular tow trucks are equipped with dollies.

 So whether you choose a flatbed or regular tow truck, your all-wheel drive’s vehicle will be protected from drivetrain damage.
-If you request a tow truck or have one approach you, make sure the tow truck has dollies.
+If you request a tow truck near me or have one approach you, make sure the tow truck has dollies.
 More importantly, ensure the tow operator has experience towing all-wheel drive vehicles.